Fishing The Salmon River New York

 However, beware that some guides only offer drift boat trips, others only offer wading trips, while others offer both kinds of trips.
 Be sure to confirm with your guide before booking to ensure your trip is successful.

-Many guides offer steelhead and brown trout trips from October to May, when the rivers have the best runs.
+Many guides offer steelhead and brown trout trips from October to May when the rivers have the best runs.
 However, if you wish to catch Coho and Chinook salmon, you should book far in advance for your trip in September or October.

-Fishing Supplies Stores
+Fishing Stores

 Just as with accommodation and fishing guides, the Salmon River area has plenty of fly shops and fishing stores.
 Whether you need baits, lures, lines, rods, reels, or any fishing gear, rest assured that there is a fishing supplies store nearby where you will find the items you need.
 Some of the leading stores include:

-Tips on Fishing the Salmon River, NY
+Fishing Tips For The Salmon River, NY

 Dress Warmly